 Specialty Surgeon Complete Packaged Procedure.
 A penile prosthesis is another treatment option for men with erectile dysfunction.
 Penile implants may be an option to consider if you can’t get an erection sufficient for sex with other methods or if other methods cause undesirable side effects.
 Penile implant surgery usually takes 45 minutes to an hour.

-After flushing the area with antibiotic fluid to prevent infection, your surgeon will choose the correct size of implant and place the implant cylinders inside the penis.
+After flushing the area with antibiotic fluid to prevent infection, your surgeon will choose the correct size of a three-piece penile implant and place the implant cylinders inside the penis.
 All sizes are customized to your exact body measurements.

 If your doctor is implanting a two-piece inflatable device, a pump and valve are placed inside the scrotum.
 For a three-piece device, your doctor will also implant a fluid reservoir under the abdominal wall through an internal incision.
 Once the device is in place, your surgeon will sew the incisions closed.